DataWookie/exegetic-new-site/content/training/git.md

   - create a remote repository on GitHub and synchronise it with your local repository; and
   - how to use Git as an effective collaboration tool.
 outcomes: |
   After the course you'll be familiar with how Git works and primed to start using it on your own projects.
+You'll also know about some of the new, cutting edge features recently added to Git.
 setup: |
   1. Install [Git](https://git-scm.com/downloads).
   2. Install the [Putty](https://www.putty.org/) SSH client (only Windows users).